jonbodner/proteus/README.md

 ## FAQ
 1\.
 Why doesn't Proteus generate a struct that meets an interface?

-The reflection API in go has several limitations.
+Go has some surprising limitations.
 One of them is that there is no way to use reflection to build a implementation of a method; you can only build implementations of functions.
 The difference is subtle, but the net result is that you cannot supply an interface to the reflection API and get back something that implements that interface.